Electrical and Electronic Engineering

 Projects

-- Coding 1: Solving a consumer's utility maximization problem.
+- Coding 1: Solve a consumer's utility maximization problem.

-- Coding 2: Solving a dynamic stochastic general equilibrium model.
-Implementing value function iteration, policy function iteration, and endogenous grid method.
+- Coding 2: Solve a dynamic stochastic general equilibrium model.
+Implement value function iteration, policy function iteration, and endogenous grid method.

-- Coding 3: Solving an income fluctuation problem where assets are stochastic and denoted as a finite Markov matrix.
+- Coding 3: Solve an income fluctuation problem where assets are stochastic and denoted as a finite Markov matrix.

-- Coding 4: Simulating a lake model of labor markets.
+- Coding 4: Simulate a lake model of labor markets.

-- Coding 5: Solving a McCall model with separation and stochastic offers.
+- Coding 5: Solve a McCall model with separation and stochastic offers.

-- Coding 6: Solving a Lucas tree model of asset pricing with Tauchen's method.
+- Coding 6: Solve a Lucas tree model of asset pricing with Tauchen's method.

 References